 Insurance requirements are different for every loan and are based on the type of collateral being taken, the type of business that is borrowing funds and the project for which such funds are being utilized.
 Two types of business insurance are required for almost every loan: hazard insurance and liability insurance.
 Lenders must follow SBA guidelines in obtaining the proper insurance documentation as a failure to do so can jeopardize the guaranty.

-Hazard insurance is required for all collateral being pledged for a loan.
-The SBA Authorization boilerplate requires that coverage for real estate or personal property hazard insurance be equal to the higher of: full replacement cost or the maximum insurable value.
+Hazard insurance is generally required for all collateral being pledged for a loan.
+The SBA 7a Authorization boilerplate requires that coverage for real estate or personal property hazard insurance be equal to the higher of: full replacement cost or the maximum insurable value.
 For real estate hazard insurance, the lender must be named as a mortgagee on the policy.
 For personal property hazard insurance, the lender must be named as lender’s loss payee on the policy.
 In both cases, the endorsement to the policy “must provide that any action or failure to act by the…owner of the insurance property will not invalidate the interest of [l]ender” and lender must have at least 10 days prior written notice of policy cancellation.

 One common error with respect to hazard insurance is that the lender is named as loss payee and not lender’s loss payee.
 This error can impact the lender’s ability to collect under the policy when a borrower is not entitled to payment under the policy.
 Another common error is that the coverage does not include replacement cost of the assets insured.
-If any these errors result in a loss to lender because a default has occurred and lender is unable to collect proceeds following an insurable event, SBA is likely to recommend a repair of the guaranty in the amount of such a loss.
+If any of these errors result in a loss to lender because a default has occurred and lender is unable to collect proceeds following an insurable event, SBA is likely to recommend a repair of the guaranty in the amount of such a loss.